mjpyeon/sedona/README.md

-# SEDONA: Search for Decoupled Neural Architectures
+# SEDONA: Searching for Decoupled Neural Architectures

 Official PyTorch implementation of the paper